fatematabassum1604009/selenium-project-with-java/README.md

 # selenium-project-with-java
-This repository contains an example of how to build a selenium project with java on the website [Gadget & Gear](https://gadgetandgear.com/).
+This repository contains an example of how to build a selenium project using POM(Page Object Model) with java on the website [Gadget & Gear](https://gadgetandgear.com/).

 ## Technologies:
 - Selenium WebDriver